interTwin-eu/teapot/CONFIGURATION.md

 user2 subclaim2
 ```

+All users must be added to the `teapot` group.
+This can be done by running
+`usermod -a -G teapot $USERNAME`.

 ## System certificates

 To run Teapot, OpenSSL certificates may need to be adjusted.
 To do this please